South Africa’s tax regime and fiscal policies have done more to reduce poverty and inequality than its peer countries, the World Bank said this week.

 Direct taxes, such as personal income tax, are deemed progressive as the richest pay a proportionally higher share of direct taxes than their share of market income.

 The most recent tax statistics released on Tuesday reveal that direct taxes on individual taxpayers, through personal income tax, provide the government with the lion’s share of its revenue – 34.5%.
+This is well above other sources of revenue such as company income tax of 19.9% and value added tax at 26.4%.

 Overall, South Africa’s tax system and government policies have done more to reduce inequality than any of its peers.
 “Inequality goes from a situation where the incomes of the richest decile are more than 1 000 times higher than the poorest to one where they are about 66 times higher,” the World Bank noted.